t4upl/sr/sr/Readme.md

   - At any time a team may play one game.
 So we can't have active games "Mexico - Canada" and "Mexico - USA".
   - Start game is not indepotent sending two times message "start game Mexico - Canada" will cause for second message an excpetion
   - For now teams are defined by their names.
 We don't handle different ways a team may be called: Real Madryt vs REAL MADRYT vs RMA.
 For us these are three different teams.
   - Endless games problem - we assume that we will always receive "Finish a game" event for a game.
 In real life we would probbably solve this by some custodian process which would close the games that should end
-- Get a summary of games by total score.
-  - Ordering - in order to ensure that the same games in progress return always the same data in same order we will order data first by most recent and then by home team name.
-We are modyfing the requirement:
-    `Those games with the same total score will be returned ordered by the most recently added to our system.`
 - Finish a game
   - We don't track anything for finished game.
 Once game is finished it is as if it never existed in the sytem
   - Finish a game is not indepotent.
 We cannot finish unstarted game
+- Update score
+  - Update score is indepotent - you update game to the same value and on second update there won't be an error
+  - We cannot update score to smaller score than before for any team.
+If state of the game is "Mexico - Canada: 0 – 5" then we can't update it to "Mexico - Canada: 0 – 4"
+- Get a summary of games by total score.
+  - Ordering - in order to ensure that the same games in progress return always the same data in same order we will order data first by most recent and then by home team name.
+We are modyfing the requirement:
+    `Those games with the same total score will be returned ordered by the most recently added to our system.`

 Technical assumption:
 - For now we don't care about making error messages readable and easy to investigate